microsoft/azuredatastudio/extensions/integration-tests/readme.md

 2. Local environment:
 Integration tests:
 a.
+Install the python tool set required by Notebook, Open ADS and run command 'Configure Python for Notebooks' command and install it to the default folder, if you install it to a different folder you will have to update the setEnvironmentVariables.js to set it to your custom path. the environment variable name is ENVAR_PYTHON_INSTALL_PATH.
+b.
 Open a terminal window/command line window.
-b. navigate to this folder and then run 'node setEnvironmentVariables.js', please follow the instructions in the window: you will be prompted to login to azure portal.
+c. navigate to this folder and then run 'node setEnvironmentVariables.js', please follow the instructions in the window: you will be prompted to login to azure portal.
-c. navigate to the scripts folder and run sql-test-integration.bat or sql-test-integration.sh based on your environment.
+d. navigate to the scripts folder and run sql-test-integration.bat or sql-test-integration.sh based on your environment.

 UI automation tests:
 navigate to test/smoke folder and run: node test/index.js